YuliaHe/iOS_Map/README.md

 ## Issues/Limitations

 * The text of error label is not regulated.
 I just returned the error information from the system and printed it on the label.
-Sometimes it's not readable by user.
+Sometimes it's not readable by users.
 It could be printed readable if I do some adjustments.
-* Loading the map and notes list will spent on ~1s.
+* Loading the map and notes list will spend on ~1s.
 * Only one note shown if there are notes at the same location now.
 It will be a list as my future plan indicates.
 * In `Community`, the search bar will disappear after scrolling the tableview.
 User have to back to the homepage and re-entry community page to use search function.
 I got no idea about this.